-We have a highly experienced team of curriculum, technical and administrative staff with an in depth understanding of schools and learning settings.
+We have a highly experienced team of curriculum and administrative staff with an in depth understanding of schools and learning settings.
 The team has the expertise to support you in delivering better outcomes for children.
 Please contact us to discuss how we can help you – the key contacts and their areas of expertise are listed below:

 Catherine Elliott, eLearning Consultant – SEND Lead:

-Sue’s interest in eSafety really developed when she joined the Sheffield East CLC.
+Sue’s interest in Online Safety really developed when she joined the Sheffield East CLC.
 She felt that as she was promoting the use of technology so widely with teachers and young people she had a moral obligation to strive to keep them safe.
-Sue works closely with the City Council’s eSafety Strategy Manager and together they have recently produced an eSafety curriculum .
+Sue has been commissioned by Sheffield Safeguarding Children Board to deliver Online Safety training to schools and settings in the city.
 Sue is a member of CEOP’s Education Advisory Board.

 Sue is also passionate about the use of technology to assist learning in core skills e.g Literacy and Numeracy and to engage children and young people and has worked with schools on projects which demonstrate impact in these areas.